-- At 10 months, the lateral (or side) incisors will emerge in both the lower and upper jaw at around the same time.
+- At 10 months, the lateral incisors will emerge in both the lower and upper jaw.

 After your child turns one year old, you can expect your child’s first molars at around 14 months, canines at 18 months, and second molars at 24 months.
-Don’t be concerned, however, if your child’s teeth don’t arrive exactly on schedule.
-Every baby is different and your pediatrician can let you know if there are any causes for concern.
+Don’t be concerned, however, if your child’s baby teeth don’t arrive exactly on schedule.
+Every baby is different and your pediatrician will be able to let you know if there are any causes for concern.
 To schedule your child’s first dental appointment, please click here.

-Every baby responds differently to teething, and some experience minimal discomfort.
-However, there are some symptoms that you can look out for.
+Every baby responds differently to teething and some experience minimal discomfort.
+However, there are a few symptoms that you can look out for.
 These symptoms include:

 - Irritability: Babies don’t necessarily understand why they are experiencing pain or discomfort and may become irritable or clingy.

-- Puffy gums and drooling: Changes in your baby’s gums, such as puffiness and redness can indicate that teething has begun.
+- Swollen, sensitive gums: Changes in your baby’s gums, such as puffiness and redness can indicate that teething has begun.

 - Ear pulling: You need to be careful with this one, because this can be a sign of an ear infection.
 However, the pain of teething can sometimes be experienced in the ear as well.